Wed, April 16, 2014 at 09:04:13 AM

 Northern California Preparedness Level: 1 (On a scale from 1 to 5)

-Current National Situation: Initial attack activity was light last week with 158 new fires.
-2 new large fires have been reported and 4 large fires have been contained.
+Current National Situation: Initial attack activity was light last week with 560 new fires.
+17 new large fires reported and 17 large fires contained.

 Smaller, local fires are listed as they occur in Happening Now.